Melling railway station: Future

 The Melling Station will be moved under the three 2018 NZTA options for replacing the Melling road bridge.
 The proposed Melling Interchange also involves flood protection work, and will be completed by 2026 (in 2019 the project had been put "on hold").

 Incidents

 Since the introduction of the Matangi EMUs in 2010, two have crashed into the stop block at the north end of the platform.
 In the first incident, on 15 April 2013, nine passengers and 2 crew were aboard the 7:50 am train that hit the stop block in a low-speed collision.
 No serious injuries were reported and the line reopened the same day.

 A year later on 27 May 2014 the 8:09 am train crashed into and mounted the stop block.
 Ten passengers were aboard, with one receiving minor injuries and another hospitalised for shock.
 Services resumed two days later.

 Services

-The following Metlink bus routes serve Melling station:
+The following Metlink bus routes serve Melling Station are Routes 145 and 149.